Lloyd Jones (English footballer): Cambridge United

 On 8 June 2021 Jones signed for newly promoted Cambridge United.

+Charlton Athletic

+On 30 June 2023, Jones signed for Charlton Athletic on a two-year deal.

+On 28 January 2025, Jones signed a new two-and-a-half year contract, keeping him at the club until the summer of 2027.
+He currently serves as Charlton's vice-captain.
+Jones helped Charlton keep a club record 23 clean sheets in their promotion winning 2024–25 season, and was awarded Charlton's Player of the Year.

 International career

 Jones is eligible to represent his birth country England as well as Wales through his Welsh father.
 He made eleven appearances for the Welsh under-17s scoring once.
 He earned one cap for the Welsh U19s before switching allegiance to England in October 2013, having rejected a call-up to the Welsh U21s.
 He got called up for the England U19s for their 2014 UEFA European Under-19 Championship elite qualification matches in May 2014.
 Jones featured in all three matches.
 Four months later he made his debut for the U20s in a friendly against Romania.
 He has played four times for the U20s.

+Personal life

+Jones featured as a contestant on the 2024 Peacock reality dating show, Love Undercover.

+In 2025 he started dating Love Island’s Ella Thomas.